Atlantic Offshore Wind Transmission Study

 Evaluate grid operation during cascading events due to extreme weather

-The project will include seven tasks, the first six of which will be conducted contemporaneously, with ongoing findings influencing the number of iterations needed:
+The project will include eight tasks, the first seven of which will be conducted contemporaneously, with ongoing findings influencing the scenario development and sensitivity analysis:

 - Offshore Wind Data Collection, Modeling Framework Selection, and Technical Review

-Committee Formation: The team will assemble a technical review committee composed of representatives from
+Committee Formation: The team assembled a technical review committee composed of representatives from

 regional transmission organizations/independent system operators, utilities systems,